 Outline your primary outcome

-If Group A bought 10 pairs of shoes and Group B bought 20, the primary outcome now shows a 100% lift and 50% incrementality.
-From this, you could also determine that your incremental users are highly likely to make a purchase.
-Suddenly, by changing the primary outcome, that ad spend appears far more valuable.
+If Group A bought 10 pairs of shoes and Group B bought 20, the primary outcome now shows 100% lift and 50% incrementality.
+Based on this, you can determine that your incremental users are highly likely to make a purchase.
+So, as you can see, by changing the primary outcome in this use case, that ad spend appears far more valuable.

 Incrementality testing is all about finding a baseline figure that measures the impact of your campaigns, then developing a hypothesis based on your results.
 Consider these two models for implementing an incrementality test.
 Each has its own risks and rewards.

 Michelle Huynh, Director of Growth at Poshmark, provided an example of this method and how it helped them move forward with growth targets: